bitcoincashorg/spec/global-messaging-protocol.md

 ```

 ## Storage
 - These messages will be stored in the blockchain, in the memo field.
 However, currently Bitcoin blockchains has memo field with size 80 bytes only, which is too small.
-To go around this limitation we can store instead a url to a Bitcon Global Message, like http://www.company.com/message.bgm, which is a json message in GMP format.
+To go around this limitation we can store instead a url to a Bitcoin Global Message, like http://www.company.com/message.bgm, which is a json message in GMP format.

 ## Retrieval